arua-microbiome/arua-microbiome.github.io/_tutorials/qiime2.md

 >```

 ## 3 · Checking read quality with Q-scores
 Sequencers give every base a Phred quality score (Q) that converts machine‐signal strength into an error estimate.
-In Illumina-style sequencing, the machine builds each read one base at a time and each round of chemical incorporation is called a cycle.
+In Illumina-style short read sequencing, the machine builds each read one base at a time and each round of chemical incorporation is called a cycle.
 Looking at per-cycle numbers lets you spot where quality begins to drop off toward the end of the reads, and lets you set the number you wish to truncate the reads at:

 | Score |	Error rate | Meaning |
 | --- | --- | --- |